openplayerjs/openplayerjs/docs/usage.md

     showLoaderOnInit,
     // Callback to be executed once an error is found (default, `console.error`) onError,
-    // If `levels` configuration is added, set programatically the default level defaultLevel,
+    // If `levels` configuration is added, set programatically the default level as a numeric ID of the level (-1 for auto, default: `null`) defaultLevel,
     // Params passed: Custom event with `detail: { type: 'HTML5|Ads|M(PEG)-DASH|HLS', message, data },`
     live: {